Marjaavaan: Filming

-Principal photography of the film began on 7 December 2018 with Malhotra sharing his picture on his official Instagram account.
+Principal photography began on 7 December 2018 with Malhotra sharing his picture on his official Instagram account.

 The second schedule is set to roll in from mid-January and will end by March 2019.
 Sidharth Malhotra is shooting with a dozen goons and has switched to action mode.
 "The stunt team wanted to shoot with a body double because Sidharth's back and shoulder would be on fire but he was adamant on doing the scene himself to make it look authentic and stay true to his character".
 Siddharth wrapped up his portion except for songs on 15 March 2019.
 He announced the news by posting a picture with crews with a heartfelt message.
 In November 2019, Deshmukh revealed that Shah Rukh Khan had helped the production team with some VFX shots for the former's role as a dwarf.